F5Networks/f5-appsvcs-templates/docs/userguide/endpoint-list.rst

 Appendix D: Endpoint List
 =========================

-An endpoint is a device on the end of a network.
-Servers, laptops, desktops, VE’s are all examples of endpoints.
 On the BIG-IP, there are endpoints that look for the presence of a given file, as specified by a full path name.

 | Below is a comprehensive list of BIG-IP endpoints.